Opp Ned#

 • Rnd: Random playback.

-Resets all four channels to their first step on their next advance when pressed.
-When the reset button is held down, all four channels will freeze on the current step until released, then jump to the root note.
+Resets all four channels to their first step on their next advance when the button is pressed or a trigger is received at the input.
+When the button is held down, all four channels will freeze on the current step until released, then jump to the root note.

 Ins 1/2/3/4